Holy Hell (Architects album)

-Holy Hell is the eighth studio album by British metalcore band Architects.
+Holy Hell is the eighth studio album by English metalcore band Architects.
 It was released on 9 November 2018 through UNFD and Epitaph Records.
 The album was produced by Dan Searle and Josh Middleton.
 It is the follow-up to the band's previous album All Our Gods Have Abandoned Us, and is the first record without founding member and main songwriter Tom Searle, following his death from skin cancer in August 2016.

 Background

 Architects' guitarist Tom Searle died on 20 August 2016, after his three-year battle with skin cancer.
 His death had a traumatic effect on the other members of the band.
 Sam Carter, the band's lead vocalist, noted at the final date of a European tour in the Brixton Academy in London he felt "this could be the last time I do this".

 On 7 September 2017, Architects released the song "Doomsday", which Tom Searle had started to write during the production of their seventh album All Our Gods Have Abandoned Us, as a single.
 However, it did not make the album's final tracklist but it was later added to the tracklist of Holy Hell as the tenth track.
 An alternative piano reprise version of the song was released on 13 July 2018.
 After the successful release of the song the band organised a one date, sold-out performance at the 10,000 capacity venue Alexandra Palace in London, with support from While She Sleeps and Counterparts.
 This was the largest headline performance the band had played in their career.
 Due to the close relationship Carter and the rest of the band had established with Jeremy Corbyn and the Labour Party, there was a discussion as to whether Corbyn could speak before their performance.
 Much like how he had at Glastonbury festival, however it was decided against by the party.
 Architects' drummer and brother of Tom, Dan Searle, addressed the crowd and thanked them for their continued support.